Controlling serial execution across your organization

 No workflow-level configuration

-Serial groups can only be applied at the job level.
+Serial groups can be applied at the job or job group invocation level.
 You cannot configure an entire workflow to run as a serial group.
-Each job that needs serialization must have the serial-group
+To serialize a collection of jobs as an atomic unit using a single serial-group declaration, see Job groups.

 No multiple keys in a single workflow

-Using identical serial group values multiple times within the same workflow can result in unexpected behaviour due to the way the jobs join the queue.
-Each serial group key within a workflow should be unique to prevent conflicts in the execution order.
+Using identical serial group values multiple times within the same workflow can result in unexpected behavior due to the way the jobs join the queue.
+Each serial group key within a workflow must be unique to prevent conflicts in the execution order.

 No selective lock release